Site icon Email Uplers

 Marketers work within Salesforce Marketing Cloud as a part of teams and sub-teams.
 These teams can be divided into various categories depending on the enterprise or the specific use cases.
 The marketing teams can be categorized based on factors like region, markets, organizational hierarchy, or any particular setup.
 This categorization helps the organization and its marketing teams recreate an ideal working environment within the Salesforce marketing cloud.

 This functionality is facilitated within Marketing Cloud through a feature known as Business Units.
-Salesforce Marketing Cloud business units help organize and control access to the information with various marketing and IT teams.
+Business Unit in Marketing Cloud helps organize and control access to the information with various marketing and IT teams.
 Information content can be in the form of multiple artifacts, templates, and subscriber data and settings.
 Marketing Cloud Business Units can control all of these.

 For example, a global company with regional offices can be adapted within Business Units.
 You can do this by creating Salesforce Business Units representing each regional office.
 It means there can be multiple Business Units with a single Salesforce marketing org.
 This is beneficial as the marketing and IT team users working within the regional office only get to access the information and artifacts relevant to their specific region.
 It is also helpful in simplifying things for the users and stopping access to information between cross-regional teams.
 Marketing and IT teams working under the same Business Unit will have full/partial access to the information depending upon the configurations done based on the business rules.